Delicacies from North-East

 Jadoh from Meghalaya

-Jadoh is rice and meat based Khasi delicacy from Meghalaya.
-It is famous pulao in Meghalaya and is usually cooked with minimum oil and spices which makes it all the more favorite for health conscious folks.
-Jadoh is usually prepared with hill rice or joha rice, which is short grained, which is mixed with succulent pieces of Pork, chopped onions, green chillies and ginger garlic paste.
+Jadoh is rice and meat-based Khasi delicacy from Meghalaya.
+It is famous pulao in Meghalaya and is usually cooked with minimum oil and spices which makes it all the more favorable for health-conscious folks.
+Jadoh is usually prepared with hill rice or joha rice, which is short-grained, which is mixed with succulent pieces of Pork, chopped onions, green chilies and ginger garlic paste.
 Jadoh is generally served with Tungrymbai, ferment soy paste and Dohneiiong, pork with sesame seeds.